wmbenedetto/turbine.js/README.md

 Of course, publishing a message doesn't do much if there's nothing listening for it in your app.
 The expectation is that when your workflow publishes `App.view.show`, your app is listening for that message.
 Your app can then use the values from the `using` object to determine which view to show, and which content to use when showing it.

+---

 #### waitFor

-In the `isUserOver18` query above, both responses have `then : 'stop.'` in their response bodies.
+In the `isUserOver18` query above, both responses have `then : 'stop.'` in their action objects.
 In those cases, after the workflow publishes its message, it's done.
 There's nothing left to do after the appropriate view is shown.

 But what about in the `doesAccountExist` query?
 We want the user to either log in or create an account, so we published an `App.view.show` message from your workflow, your app was listening for it, it showed the view ... now what?